 Speaking of hummingbirds, in addition to the joy of watching them darting around the yard, they have benefits you might not have considered.
 Hummingbirds can pollinate flowers that can’t be reached by other birds.
 They don’t have the disadvantage of a small beak or large body when it comes to spreading pollen.
 This makes it easier to grow long-tubed flowers that need pollination.

 They eat frequently, dining not only on nectar but also insects and pollen.
 Their fast heartbeats and breathing require a lot of food so with a good number of birds you will have some natural assistance with certain small pests.
 In addition to attractive plants, another means of attracting hummingbirds is a hummingbird feeder.

 Attracting beneficial insects and pollinators is a cornerstone of our organic garden.
-I've been know to purchase ladybugs and praying mantis eggs, and would definitely consider purchasing parastic wasp eggs.
-However, I'd much prefer to attract this friendly gardeners to my yard naturally.
+I’ve been known to purchase ladybugs and praying mantis eggs, and would definitely consider purchasing parasitic wasp eggs.
+However, I’d much prefer to attract these friendly gardeners to my yard naturally.

 Here are just a few of the beneficial insects I’d love to have in my garden and some of the plants that attract them:

 For the Ladybugs, I will also keep a small saucer with some rocks that have a wee bit of water in it within my vegetable garden.

 Parasitic Wasps (see above for what they eat):

 Syrphid Flies ( aphids, scales, mealybugs and small caterpillars)